-Telesonic 9000 is a multimedia project combining original music, soundbites, and video clips to explore the ideas of progress, technology, and the human experience.
-The performances are marked by an inventive synchronicity of live original music and footage compiled from over 400 archival films.
+Telesonic 9000 is a multimedia project combining original music with retrofuturistic film footage to explore the ideas of progress, technology, and the human experience.
+The performances are "film-concerts" marked by an inventive synchronicity of live music and footage compiled from over 400 archival films.
 Telesonic 9000 is an immersive experience at the intersection of a concert and film screening, with the audio and visual elements on equal footing, performed and edited onstage in real time.

 As a response to the general sense of cynicism and confusion which is so prevalent in today’s world, Telesonic 9000 aims to promote the ideas of progress, citizenship, intelligence, and personhood by reclaiming the sense of optimism and coordinated group effort that was found throughout many movements in postwar America.